 An in-depth examination of selected aspects of theater including, but not limited to: playwriting; directing; dramatic criticism; the contributions of a particular playwright, or group of playwrights; and historical trends and group contributions to the evolving theater scene.
 May be repeated for credit with approval when topic varies.

 ECH (Early Childhood Education)

 2311 Early Childhood Classroom (3-3-0)

-Classroom strategies and materials appropriate for preschool, kindergarten, and primary classrooms.

-2312 The Young Child (3-3-0)

-Characteristics of physical, psychosocial, cognitive, language, and literacy development of young children and the instructional implications to those characteristics for an early childhood environment.
+Focuses on the identification, implementation and evaluation of developmentally appropriate curriculum, instruction and authentic assessment for preschool, kindergarten, and primary classrooms, based on the state standards.
+In addition, students will learn how to build effective communication skills with families.

 2313 The Early Childhood Learning Environment (3-3-0)

-Introduction to models and theories off the organization and management of an early childhood learning environment.
-Application of specific organizational strategies and classroom management techniques appropriate for young children.
+Introduction to models and theories of the organization and management of the emotional and physical aspects of the early childhood learning environment, including guidance, centers design and authentic assessment.
+In addition, students will learn how to build reciprocal partnerships with families.

 ECO (Economics)

 1301 Introduction to Economics (3-3-0)

 Prerequisite: ENG 1301.